The Live Arrivals was showing me results in a minutes countdown format and 24 hour format. What does this mean?

 - South Gloucestershire: Data was not available at the time of the project.

 - Cycle Hire: We connect to an API created by trakm8 that combines both YoBike and NextBike real time data of available bikes.
 This was created as part of the REPLICATE project.

-- Train Stations: We connect to Bristol Transport API, who retrieve the original data from National Rail's Darwin API.
+- Train Stations: We connect to data from National Rail's Darwin API.

 - Rider Zones: We connect to an API available at https://opendata.bristol.gov.uk/explore/dataset/rider-zones/, updated by our own team.

 - Bus and rail live arrivals and departures: For bus live arrivals we connect directly to the same supplier who provides the information for the real time displays at bus stops in the West of England.
 We also use National Rail's Darwin API for rail information.

 - Bus stops, bus routes and timetables: This data is sent separately by bus operators to each of the Local Authorities in the West of England.
 It's then manually sorted and quality checked by Local Public Transport Teams and uploaded into a system used by Traveline Southwest (aka SWPTI) for sorting.
 The sorted data is then sent back to us in a different format and combined into one single developer friendly data source by a process designed internally so that we can use it in our Journey Planning tools.
 This guarantees that our data is always the most recent.

 - Public Transport (Bus + Rail) + Walk Journey Planning: We connect directly to the SWPTI API provided by Traveline Southwest for these results.
 Traveline uses their own smart algorithm to calculate the best journey options using public transport data from bus and rail operators.